We are so happy to welcome you back, we’ve missed you! All guests will need to book online in advance.

-Our summer brick adventure SUPERSIZED! is fully installed and will be on display until 1 November 2020.
+Our summer brick adventure SUPERSIZED! is on display until 1 November 2020.
 Guests will be 'shrunk' on arrival before meeting toy brick models SUPERSIZED to eye-popping proportions including a three-metre tarantula and a towering red spitting cobra.

 Please stay at least 2m from other guests – and that includes your little monkeys at hand- holding distance too!
 Follow the floor distance markings and signage for your safety!

-We strongly recommend you bring a face covering with you to make sure you can access all areas of the zoo.
-You will be required to wear a face covering when you visit our gift shop, Coffee Shop and Café Graze.
-From Saturday 8 August, you must wear a face covering in all indoor spaces at the zoo.
+Please bring a face covering with you to make sure you can access all areas of the zoo.
+You will be required to wear a face covering when you visit our gift shop, Coffee Shop, Café Graze and in all indoor spaces at the zoo.

 You'll see there are plenty of new hand sanitising stations around the park as well as sinks in all toilets and other areas so please make use of them.

 Please don't stay too long at one enclosure so everyone can see the animals - we don't want to encourage crowding.
 Keep left on the wider paths and follow the new one-way routes on narrow paths.